 - Be a for-profit company or a non-profit; government entities, as well as both public and private colleges and universities, are not eligible.

-Are the Internships I want to Create Eligible?
+Are the internships we want to create eligible?

 Internships receiving support from InternNE must employ a student who is either:

-- Enrolled full‐time in a college, university, or other institution of higher education.
+- Enrolled full-time in a college, university, or other institution of higher education and has achieved senior status by such institution’s criteria by the start of the internship.

 - A recent graduate from a college, university, or other institution of higher education.